pawelgrzybek/pawelgrzybek.com/content/posts/2019-09-20-bitwise-operators.md

 draft: true
 ---

-We (humans) tend to use the decimal numeral system (base-10).
+We (humankind) tend to use the decimal numeral system (base-10).
 Computers deeply are significantly less complex than people because they operate using binary numeral system (base-2).
+Central processing unit (CPU) of every single computer is made of gazillion transistors and they can store only two possible values, `0` or `1`.
+The smallest computing unit that describes if the transistor is on or off is a [Bit](https://en.wikipedia.org/wiki/Bit).

 A bitwise operator is an operator used to perform bitwise operations on bit patterns or binary numerals that involve the manipulation of individual bits.